-In fact, a study by by the American Academy of Pediatrics (AAP) that was published in Pediatrics journal reiterates that acne is fast becoming more and more common among preteens.
+In fact, a study by the American Academy of Pediatrics (AAP) that was published in Pediatrics journal reiterates that acne is fast becoming more and more common among preteens.

-Therefore, there is increased need for parents to understand the physiological changes in their preteens, the causes and prevention of acne.
+Therefore, there is an increased need for parents to understand the physiological changes in their preteens, the causes and prevention of acne.

 What is preteen acne?

 Acne is a disorder of the skin that is characterized by inflammation of its glands as well as the hair follicles.
-We often refer to acne lesions as pimples, zits or spots and also notice them mostly when we hit puberty.
+We often refer to acne lesions like pimples, zits or spots and also notice them mostly when we hit puberty.